domienschepers/wifi-surveying/README.md

 ## Recommended Best Practices

-We recommend the folowing best practices when surveying Wi-Fi networks.
+We recommend the following best practices when surveying Wi-Fi networks.

 * **Best Practice 1: Address the Methodology.**
 In order to understand and interpret survey results, one must discuss the methodology and provide context for the performed survey.